-The two most recent tax returns and a VOE will be required for seasonal workers.
+The two most recent tax returns, a maximum benefits letter for unemployment, and a VOE will be required for seasonal workers.
 VOE should include information on the number of weeks worked and not worked.
 VOE will be used for calculation of income from employment.
 Follow instructions for calculation of seasonal income in the Income Calculation Workbook.
-Tax returns will be used to verify any unemployment compensation the applicant has received or may receive during the offseason.
-If there has been unemployment compensation in prior years include an average of the last two years in the Other Income section of the Workbook.
+Tax returns will be used to verify any unemployment compensation the applicant has received or may receive during the off-season.
+If there has been unemployment compensation in prior years include an average of the last two years in the Other Income section of the Workbook if they are not currently receiving unemployment.

+As Seasonal Pay may not account for current year to date OT, Tips, Commission or Bonus use the prior year's averages as noted in the VOE section for that category to calculate this income if the buyer has previous years income earnings in this position.
 The Workbook provides for data entry for only one seasonal job per household member.
-If a household member holds more than one seasonal job contact Bank staff to discuss options for including additional seasonal employment.
+If a household member holds more than one seasonal job, contact Bank staff to discuss options for including additional seasonal employment.